ches/scala-project.g8/README.md

 Scala Project Templates
 -----------------------

-Templates for generating project skeletons with [giter8].
+Templates for generating project skeletons with `sbt new`, via [giter8].
 There are [many others to choose from][templates], I wanted something more minimal than most of those as the default, with more specific or opinionated templates available on branches.

 For an open source project, I recommend having a look at [joescii/scala-oss][oss] for extra features like publishing Scaladoc to GitHub